How long does it take to get a credit card?

 What you’ll learn:

-• The exact timeline for getting approved for a credit card can vary.
+• The exact timeline to get approved for a credit card varies.
 But issuers must tell you their decision within 30 days.

-• Once you’ve been approved, many credit card issuers, including Capital One, say you can expect to receive your new card in the mail within 7 to 10 business days.
+• Many credit card issuers, including Capital One, say new cardholders can expect to receive new cards in the mail within seven to 10 business days.

-• If you reported your card lost or stolen, a replacement credit card will likely be delivered within 1 to 7 business days.
+• If you reported your card lost or stolen, a replacement credit card will likely be delivered within one to seven business days.

 • Virtual card numbers might let you access your credit line as soon as you’re approved without having to wait for your physical card to arrive.